-Dr Victor Sans Sangorrin is part of the Bioprocess, Environmental and Chemical Technologies Research Group.
+Dr Victor Sans Sangorrin is a member of the Sustainable Process Technologies (SPT) research group.

 Victor Sans obtained a MEng degree in Chemical Engineering at the University Jaume I in 2003, followed by a MSc and a PhD in Sustainable Chemistry (2007) at the same University.
 Afterwards he took a post-doctoral appointment at the Universities of Bath and Warwick under the supervision of Prof. Alexei Lapkin.
 In parallel to his research work he completed a part-time MBA (2011) at the University of Bath.
 In 2011 he moved to Glasgow to work as a PDRA and since 2013 as a Research Fellow with Prof. Lee Cronin.
 In 2014 he was appointed Assistant Professor at the University of Nottingham.

 Victor Sans has an interdisciplinary background in the interphase between Chemistry and Engineering with expertise and interests in a range of areas, including heterogeneous catalysis, process intensification, real-time analytics and intelligent algorithms.

 H81CIE Chemistry in the Environment

 My current research interests are based on a bottom-up process design that includes four interconnected areas: